starryeyez024/patternfly-atomic/README.md

 This repository is javascript free, you'll find only find CSS here.

-# Are we there yet?
+## Are we there yet?

 No, we are not there yet.
-PatternFly4 it's in its very early stages.
-It's not ready to consume but we would love to have passionate CSS contributors helping write amazing CSS.
+PatternFly 4 is in its very early stages.

+If you as passionate about CSS as we are, you would love to participate in the community and became a contributor.

-## Communication channels
+### Communication channels

-If you want to contact the patternFly community you can write to the [patternfly mailing list](ML) or chat with us on the [patternfly slack channel](slack).
+You can contact the patternFly community on the [PatternFly mailing list](https://www.redhat.com/mailman/listinfo/patternfly) or chat with us on the [PatternFly slack channel](https://patternfly.slack.com/).

-# Contributing to PatternFly 4
+## Contributing to PatternFly 4

-PatternFly modular design system is implemented using [Pattern Lab Node - Gulp Edition](https://github.com/pattern-lab/patternlab-node).
+PatternFly 4 is implemented using [Pattern Lab Node - Gulp Edition](https://github.com/pattern-lab/patternlab-node).

-## Code guidelines
+### Coding style guidelines

-Please read the coding guidelines for PatternFly 4.
+Please read the coding style guidelines for PatternFly 4.

-The guidelines are a work in progress and a live document, if you have any suggestion please [contact the PatternFly community](#communition-channels) or send a PR.
+The guidelines are a work in progress and a live document, if you have any suggestion please [contact the PatternFly community](#communication-channels) or send a PR.

-## Prerequisites
+### Prerequisites

 The Pattern Lab Node - Gulp Edition uses [Node](https://nodejs.org) for core processing, [npm](https://www.npmjs.com/) to manage project dependencies, and [gulp.js](http://gulpjs.com/) to run tasks and interface with the core library.
 Node version 4 or higher suffices.

 You can follow the directions for [installing Node](https://nodejs.org/en/download/) on the Node website if you haven't done so already.
 Installation of Node will include npm.

-## Installing
+### Installing

 `npm` is a dependency management and package system which can pull in all of the Gulp Edition's dependencies for you.
 To accomplish this run the following: